jmcabandara/cumulogic_cloudfoundry_broker/INSTALLATION.md

 }
 ```

-## Configuring CloudFoundry to use the new service broker
+## Configuring Cloud Foundry to use the new service broker

 These instructions are based on the specific version of the cf command-line tool that was used to build our technical preview.
-Please consult the CloudFoundry documentation on configuring and managing service brokers if there are any differences in your environment.
-As long as the CloudFoundry implementation supports the Service Broker API Version 2.x series, the broker should work fine.
+Please consult the Cloud Foundry documentation on configuring and managing service brokers if there are any differences in your environment.
+As long as the Cloud Foundry implementation supports the Service Broker API Version 2.x series, the broker should work fine.
 Command line options might differ between the ruby and go-based CF CLI tools.
-The relevant CloudFoundry documentation is here: http://docs.cloudfoundry.com/docs/running/architecture/services/managing-service-brokers.html
+The relevant Cloud Foundry documentation is here: http://docs.cloudfoundry.com/docs/running/architecture/services/managing-service-brokers.html

-Now let’s setup our new service broker within CloudFoundry.
-First, configure your cf command line tool to point at the CloudFoundry deployment, and login as the “admin” user.
-You can review how to do this in the CloudFoundry documentation.
+Now let’s setup our new service broker within Cloud Foundry.
+First, configure your cf command line tool to point at the Cloud Foundry deployment, and login as the “admin” user.
+You can review how to do this in the Cloud Foundry documentation.

 Our first step is to run the Add Service Broker command:

     ~> cf add-service-broker --name cumulogic --username admin --password admin --url http://brokerhostname:9292/cumulogic_cloudfoundry_bridge

-Next, CloudFoundry requires that we make the services exposed by our new service broker public, so that application developers can view and instantiate them.
-Doing this is a bit tricky, so we recommend that you take the time to read through the CloudFoundry docs on how to make a plan public.
+Next, Cloud Foundry requires that we make the services exposed by our new service broker public, so that application developers can view and instantiate them.
+Doing this is a bit tricky, so we recommend that you take the time to read through the Cloud Foundry docs on how to make a plan public.

 Let’s walk through the process.
 First, execute a 'cf curl' call to get a list of the known service plans from the cloud controller: